-The Apostle Paul is trying to explain why Israel rejected the gospel.
-He has been presenting for many many chapters the gospel of salvation by grace through faith in the Lord Jesus Christ.
-And he knows that in the presentation like this somebody is going to ask the question: if this new message, this new gospel, this truth that you're giving us is really true, is really from God, why then do the Jews who had received all the rest of God's revelation reject it?
+The apostle Paul is trying to explain why Israel rejected the gospel.
+He has been presenting for many, many chapters the gospel of salvation by grace through faith in the Lord Jesus Christ.
+And he knows that in a presentation like this somebody is going to ask the question: If this new message, this new gospel, this truth that you're giving us is really true, is really from God, why then do the Jews, who had received all the rest of God's revelation, reject it?
 How can it be so if Israel doesn't believe it?
-And so therefore in chapters 9 and 10 he explains the unbelief of Israel.
+And so, therefore, in chapters 9 and 10 he explains the unbelief of Israel.

-In John chapter 3, that is explained to us in a very familiar passage, John 3:19, "And this is the condemnation that light has come into the world, and that light is Christ, and men love darkness rather than light...and here's why...because their...what?...deeds were evil.
-For everyone that does evil hates the light, neither comes to the light lest his deeds should be reproved.
+In John chapter 3, that is explained to us in a very familiar passage, John 3:19, "And this is the condemnation, that light has come into the world,” and that light is Christ, “and men love darkness rather than light,” and here's why, “because their” what? “deeds were evil.
+For everyone that does evil hates the light; neither comes to the light lest his deeds should be reproved.
 But he that does truth comes to the light that his deeds may be made manifest that they are wrought in God."
 Why do men disbelieve?
 Because they love their evil.
 They do not want to come and have it exposed.
 They reject the gospel because it is a gospel that sheds the shining light of conviction on sin.
 And people who aren't really...aren't willing to be exposed as sinners, who aren't willing to turn from their sin aren't going to hear the message.
 That's why Jesus said to the religious leaders of Israel, "I can't minister to you because I have not come to call the righteous to repent."
-And says, as long as you will not allow your sin to be exposed, I can't help you.
+Says, as long as you will not allow your sin to be exposed, I can't help you.

 The issue then is a love of sin.
 And in the case of Israel they did not respond to the gospel because they wanted it the way it was.
 They wanted to indulge themselves in the present sinning rather than be called to a transformed life.